avanc13/Medical-Imaging-AI-Project-/README.md

 ## Rapid tissue parameter mapping via random FLASH synthesis

-This project aims to estimate the quantitative tissue parameters (T2* and T1​ρ) from multi-echo FLASH MRI images using a deep learning model.
-We aim to train and evaluate several neural network architectures in supervised, unsupervised, and self-supervised settings.
+This project aims to estimate quantitative tissue parameters (T2* and T1​ρ) from multi-echo FLASH MRI images using a deep learning model.
+We train and evaluate several neural network architectures in supervised, unsupervised, and self-supervised settings.
+Key points:

+- Estimate **T2*** and **T1ρ** from multi-echo FLASH MRI.
+- Train and evaluate multiple **neural network architectures**: supervised, unsupervised, and self-supervised.
-1. The `models` folder contains the model architectures (U-Net variants) used across experiments.
-This includes the networks used for parameter-map prediction (T2*, T1ρ) and any shared building blocks.
+- `models/` folder contains the **model architectures** (U-Net variants) for parameter-map prediction and shared building blocks.
-2. The `scripts` folder contains scripts for preprocessing data, and training all the networks discussed in our report.
-  a. `check_corrupted.py`:
-  b. `compute_param_metrics_vs_ls.py`:
-  c. `compute_percent_plaus_ls.py`:
-  d. `compute_percent_plaus_pred.py`:
-  e. `compute_recon_metrics.py`:
+- `scripts/` folder contains **scripts** for preprocessing, training, and evaluation:
+  - `check_corrupted.py`: This script checks all .nii.gz files in a specified MRI dataset and reports any that are corrupted or unreadable.
+It prints a summary of all problematic files at the end.
+  - `compute_param_metrics_vs_ls.py`: This script compares predicted T1ρ and T2* maps to least-squares (LS) maps, computing voxel-wise metrics within a brain mask and physiologic ranges, and saves side-by-side visualizations.
+It outputs a CSV summarizing mean absolute errors and correlations for each subject and experiment.
+  - `compute_percent_plaus_ls.py`: This script computes the percentage of LS T1ρ and T2* voxels that fall within physiologic ranges inside a brain mask for each subject and experiment.
+It outputs a CSV and prints experiment-level mean and standard deviation summaries.
+  - `compute_percent_plaus_pred.py`: This script computes the percentage of predicted T1ρ and T2* voxels that fall within physiologic ranges inside a brain mask for each subject and experiment.
+It outputs a CSV and prints experiment-level mean and standard deviation summaries.
+  - `compute_recon_metrics.py`: This script computes brain-masked reconstruction metrics (mean absolute residual and MSE) for each subject, echo, and experiment, and saves both a CSV and per-experiment bar plots.
+It also generates example mid-slice images showing echo1 and the mean absolute residual map.
+  - `preprocess_bias_corrected.py`: This script preprocesses multi-echo FLASH MRI by averaging 4D volumes to 3D, performing bias-field correction, normalizing intensities across echoes, and saving the processed volumes as .npy files.
+It also logs any corrupted files or errors encountered during processing.
+  - `preprocess.py`: This script preprocesses multi-echo FLASH MRI by averaging each 4D echo to 3D, normalizing intensities, saving them as .npy files, and logging any corrupted or unreadable files.
-4. The `dataloader` folder contains the code to load the data following the file structure of the training data.
+- `dataloader/` folder contains code to **load the data**:
-  a. `proj_prelim.ipynb`: preliminary inspection of all the raw data.
+  - `proj_prelim.ipynb`: preliminary inspection of raw data
-  b. `flash_dataset.py`: class to load the dataset for model training.
+  - `flash_dataset.py`: dataset class for model training
-5. The `train` folder has the network implementations and training.
-The network numbers and architecture are detailed below.

-We have 4 networks:
+- `train/` folder contains the **network implementations and training scripts**.
+- Four networks are implemented:
-Network 1: self-supervised (predict params → synthesize echoes → reconstruction loss)
+  1. **Network 1**: self-supervised (predict parameters → synthesize echoes → reconstruction loss)

-Network 2: supervised-to-LS (train against least-squares parameter maps)
+  2. **Network 2**: supervised-to-LS (train against least-squares parameter maps)

-Network 3: unsupervised TE-mismatched (input echoes at some TEs, train to synthesize echoes at other TEs)
+  3. **Network 3**: unsupervised TE-mismatched (input echoes at some TEs, synthesize echoes at other TEs)

-Network 4: TE-conditioned (single-echo + TE map as input; learns TE-aware parameter estimation)
+  4. **Network 4**: TE-conditioned (single-echo + TE map input; learns TE-aware parameter estimation)

-- **`container/`**
-  Dockerfile and container configuration for inference.
+- `container/` folder contains Docker/Singularity configuration for inference.

 ---